IMPORTANT SAFETY INFORMATION

 Brain Swelling: Brain swelling has occurred in clinical studies.
 In some cases, brain swelling may require another surgery, and removal of GLIADEL Wafers or remnants of the wafers may be required.

 Abnormal wound healing: In clinical studies, abnormal healing of the surgical wound has occurred following implantation of GLIADEL Wafer.
 These abnormalities included reopening of the surgical area, leaking of brain or spinal fluid, delays in healing, or other abnormalities in how the wound heals.

 Brain Infections: In clinical studies, brain infections, including meningitis, have occurred following implantation of GLIADEL Wafer.

-The most common adverse reactions in Newly-Diagnosed High Grade Malignant Glioma patients are cerebral edema, asthenia, nausea, vomiting, constipation, wound healing abnormalities and depression.
+The most common adverse reactions in newly-diagnosed high-grade glioma patients are cerebral edema, asthenia, nausea, vomiting, constipation, wound healing abnormalities and depression.

-The most common adverse reactions in Recurrent Glioblastoma Multiforme patients are urinary tract infection, wound healing abnormalities and fever.
+The most common adverse reactions in recurrent high-grade glioma patients are urinary tract infection, wound healing abnormalities and fever.

 The Important Safety Information does not include all the information needed to use GLIADEL safely and effectively.
 For additional safety information, please consult the full Prescribing Information for GLIADEL.

 To report SUSPECTED ADVERSE REACTIONS, contact Azurity Pharmaceuticals, Inc. at 1-800-461-7449 or FDA at www.fda.gov/medwatch or call 1-800-FDA-1088.